 Making your app and content available in your customers’ own languages is no longer “nice to have”— it’s fundamental to your organization’s growth.
 And choosing an agile, scalable, translation management system is a key driver for success.

-In this edition of our Growth Heroes series, we hear from decision-makers at three of the world’s fastest-growing scale-ups:
+In this edition of our Growth Heroes series, we hear from decision-makers at three of the world’s fastest-growing scale-ups who are prime examples of successful localization:

 - Revolut: The global fintech company that has become a household name, with over 12 million customers and counting.